 The purpose of bonding is to provide a financial safety net.
 It protects the child from any financial misconduct by the trustee.

-If no one makes an application to be appointed guardian of the finances of the child under the Guardianship Act of Nova Scotia the Public Trustee is automatically the guardian of the finances or estate of the child's property.
+If no one makes an application to be appointed guardian of the finances of the child under the Guardianship Act the Public Trustee of Nova Scotia is automatically the guardian of the finances or estate of the child's property.
 The Public Trustee of Nova Scotia is without court order the guardian of the finances/property of every child who resides in Nova Scotia.
 No court appointment is required for the Public Trustee to act.
 As well, the Public Trustee is authorized to receive funds on behalf of any child if there is a gift or money coming to the child but no guardian or trustee has been named.
 For example, if a child is the beneficiary of a life insurance policy but no guardian or trustee has been named to handle the proceeds, the Public Trustee may receive and manage the proceeds of the policy on behalf of the child until he or she reaches the age of nineteen.

 The Public Trustee will manage and hold the funds in trust for the child until the child reaches the age of nineteen which is the age of majority in Nova Scotia.
 When the child reaches the age of majority the funds will be turned over to the child.